robelest/robelest/journal/2025-12-25-replicate-local-first.md

 # Understanding the Problem Space

+Before diving into what I built and why, it's worth understanding the conceptual distinction that took me months to learn.

 ## Sync Engines vs Local-First

 The terms "sync engine" and "local-first" get thrown around interchangeably, but they're not the same thing at all.